bearmug/serverless-playground/doc/gcp-cloud-run.md

   or [it's apt-get variance](https://cloud.google.com/sdk/docs/downloads-apt-get).
 * Your GCP project should have billing enabled.
 No worries, project load tests are supposed to keep you within free tier, see **pricing** section [here](https://cloud.google.com/run/).
+* Remember to put your GCP project id to [gradle.properties](../gradle.properties) file.
 * Please ensure you authorized Docker to [publish images](https://cloud.google.com/container-registry/docs/quickstart) to GCP registry.
 Simple call `gcloud auth configure-docker` works for me.